xero-lib/dwl-bar/README.md

 Compile with `make`, install with `make install`, uninstall `make uninstall`.

 ## Configuration
-Like most suckless-like software, configuration is done through `src/config.def.h` modify it to your heart's content. dwl-bar is compatible with [someblocks](https://sr.ht/~raphi/someblocks/) for status.
+Similar to most suckless-like software, configuration is done through `src/config.def.h` modify it to your heart's content. dwl-bar is compatible with [someblocks](https://sr.ht/~raphi/someblocks/) for status.

 If you want dwl-bar to control dwl (via mouse gestures primarily) you may want to apply the [ipc](https://github.com/MadcowOG/dwl-bar/wiki/ipc) patch.
 **However, do note that you will also need to apply the [ipc](https://github.com/djpohly/dwl/wiki/ipc) patch for dwl.**